 Let’s just get to the numbers.
 After over 125 diffs, here are the results of the parity portion of our 3-week lockdown.

-As you probably can see by the graph and a glance at the delta column, we were successful in our efforts to improve unit test parity nearly across the board:
+As you probably can see by the graph, we were successful in our efforts to improve unit test parity nearly across the board:

 Many of the diffs and updates that enabled our unit test parity increase are part of the HHVM 2.3 package.
 Some key improvements that had significant impact on our unit test results were: